jestersunborn/slides-electron/README.md

 # slides-electron
-This is my slides for speech [@ChernivtsiJS](https://github.com/chernivtsijs) about Electron.
+This is my slides for speech on [@ChernivtsiJS](https://github.com/chernivtsijs) about Electron.

 # Site with slides: